BasedAgents/smart-contracts/docs/Whitepaper.md

 For comprehensive details about the Based Agents token economics, including supply distribution, fee structures, and value accrual mechanisms, please refer to our [Tokenomics documentation](./Tokenomics.md).

-### 4.1 Governance Overview
+### 4.1 Protocol Governance

-The Based Agents protocol implements a flexible, multi-layered governance system that supports progressive decentralization.
-The system is designed to balance efficient operation with token holder protection through:

-1. **Protocol Governance**: BAG token holders govern protocol-level decisions
-2. **Agent Governance**: Each Agent token provides governance rights over its specific Agent
-3. **Progressive Decentralization**: Flexible system that can evolve from centralized to decentralized control

-For detailed information about governance mechanisms, voting parameters, and governance evolution, please refer to our [Governance documentation](./Governance.md).
+The Based Agents protocol is governed by $BAG token holders who can propose and vote on protocol-level decisions.
+Each Agent token additionally provides specific governance rights over its respective Agent.
+For comprehensive details about governance mechanisms, voting parameters, and progressive decentralization, please refer to our [Governance documentation](./Governance.md).

 ### 4.2 Value Drivers